kai-vu/site/theses/index.md

 #### Information Extraction
 *Supervisor: Benno Kruit, Ilaria Tiddi*

+We offe multiple projects under the umbrella of information extraction with varying focus.
+- **Automated Processing of Scholarly Data**: *(Ilaria)* The goal of this project is to support the automatisation of processing the <a href=""http://ceur-ws.org/>CEUR-WS proceedings</a> data.
+For a BSc thesis, the objective is to extract an ontology of CEUR knowledge.
+For a MSc thesis, this would be extended with analysing abstracts or creating an interface for data input and knowledge graph population.
+- **Information extraction from Structured lists** (BSC, *Benno*)
+- **Higher-arty Relation Extraction with Qualifiers** (MSc, *Benno*)
+- **Multilingual Travel Knowledge Extraction** (MSc, *Benno*)

 #### Argument Mining
 *Supervisor: Loan Ho*
+There are multiple project in the domain of argument mining with different objectives:
+- **Argumentation-based explenation from KGs** (MSc): the goal is to run Tableau on an DL-formalised ontology.
+- **Case-based reasoning in the legal domain** (BSc): the goal is to create an ontolog (DL-lite) for tabular data input and running the tableau algorithm to predict whether a case has a (non)violation.

 #### Narratives
 *Supervisor: Lise Stork, Ilaria Tiddi*

+What are narratives?
+- **Identifying Formal Narrative from KGs**: The goal of this project is to extract as many narrative as possible (in terms of set of facts) from existing KGs such as DBpedia or Wikidata.
+In order collect these facts, we will use the narrative formal structure as presented in this <a href="http://ceur-ws.org/Vol-2969/paper31-CAOS.pdf">paper</a>.
+- **A Benchmark for understanding Narratives**: Language Models and KGs.
+Work on extending the three existing benchmarks (<a href="https://doi.org/10.5281/zenodo.7081522">1</a>,<a href="https://zenodo.org/record/7118556">2</a>,<a href="https://zenodo.org/record/7120502">3</a>) for understanding narratives.

 #### Question Answering
 *Supervisor: Benno Kruit*

+- **Playing "20 Questions" with a KG** (BSc)
+- **Multi-modal Question Answering** (MSc)
+- **Graph Queries on Relation Databases** (MSc CS)

 #### Multi-lingual problems
 *Supervisor: Benno Kruit*

+- **Multilingual entity Linking** (BSc)
+- **Multilingual Travel Knowledge Extraction** (MSc)

+#### Other
+- Shopping Data Schema Induction (MSc, Benno)
+- Analysing multi-task deep models with Graph Analysis: This is a collaboration with the Bioinformatics department.
+- Incorporating Semantics in Message Passing methods

 ## Internships

 #### Elsevier
 *Supervisor: Romana Pernisch*

+Elsevier is offering many theses, most of which are not listed here for now but will be added later.

 #### CFLW Cyber Strategies
 *Supervisor: Romana Pernisch*